ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 ### Translation
 mRNA processing.
 Introns are removed, exons are spliced together, a protective cap and tail are added.
 The finished mRNA strand exits the nucleus and a ribosome finds it.
+This occurs in the cytoplasm at the ribosome.